eshnil2000/lein-cljsbuild/example-projects/simple/README.md

     $ ===SKIP THIS lein ring server-headless 3000 ===
     $ copy index.html Add index.html under /resources/public/js after compilation of the code
     $ cd /resources/public/js & live-server --port=3000
+    $ MAKE SURE NOT TO SPECIFY index.html to live-server, else main.js will not serve correctly:ive-server index.html --port=3000

 Now, point your web browser at `http://localhost:3000`, and see the web app in action!